Fahim59/Automation_30_Days_Challenge/README.md

 Day21: Create an automation script that fetch and verify the product cart checkout flow.

 Day22: Create an automation script that fetch and verify the product price and sort it from low to high.

+Day 23: Create an automation script that test Redirection chain of pages and verify 'GO BACK' button.